If you wish to know what advertising is, read this post

 What the note says is true.
 He’s been in the advertising business for a few years now.
 He’s had tremendous success.
 In fact, even though he is only 24 years old, he is a partner at one of Chicago’s top advertising agencies, Lord & Thomas.

-But he still doesn’t know what advertising really is or why it sometimes works, sometimes doesn’t.
-And nobody can tell him.
+But he still doesn’t know what advertising really is.
+He doesn’t why it sometimes works, sometimes doesn’t.
+So he’s been asking around — other agency heads, copywriters, newspapermen.
+Nobody can give him a satisfying answer.

-Well, nobody except the guy in the lobby downstairs.
+Well, nobody except maybe the guy in the lobby downstairs.

 You might have already heard this story of the first meeting between Albert Lasker and John E. Kennedy, the mysterious man waiting downstairs.